Ending the Craving Cycle

 Join us to hear more.

 As simple as this seems, if we pause and let our mind settle for a moment, the feeling can shift quite quickly.
-Now, when we say pause, that doesn't mean wait 10 seconds before reaching for the food, it means let your attention be with the feeling of the craving very lightly instead of being caught in the urgency of it.
+Now, when we say pause, that doesn't mean wait 10 seconds before reaching for the food.
+It means let your attention be with the feeling of the craving very lightly instead of being caught in the urgency of it.
 Pause and let your mind settle.

-My mind doesn't settle if I keep my attention on that feeling, on the craving and the dialogue that's going on inside.
-The craving gets stronger and I feel like I have to resist it.
-Pausing to let the mind settle isn't to resist anything.
+Pausing to let the mind settle isn't to resist the urge to eat something.
 It's to pause and let the mind relax.
 Let it just be with the feeling without any thoughts about it.
-Have you ever reflected on your thoughts when the craving is coming up?
+Have you ever reflected on your thoughts when a craving comes up?

 That's why we say, pause and let the mind settle.
 This is the critical part.
 If my mind doesn't settle, the feelings and the agitation increase until I do something to change that.

 One way to change the agitation is by really meeting the feeling, meeting it in a way that is like welcoming it in.
-Instead of resisting it and wanting it to go away, open (which requires letting the thinking ABOUT it go) and be curious to see what that feeling actually is.
+Instead of resisting it and wanting it to go away, see if you can open (which requires letting the thinking ABOUT it go) and be curious to see what that feeling actually is.
 Surprisingly, when the mind settles by not resisting the feeling, the should or shouldn't debate in our mind ends and we can simply be with the feeling.

-The recipe this week is a Walnut Orange Cranberry Bars.
+The recipe this week is Walnut Orange Cranberry Bars.
 It follows my favourite way of making bars, starting with almonds, dates and rolled oats, and adding different combinations of fruits.
 This time it's the wonderful combination of oranges and cranberries with walnuts.
 Enjoy.

 To your Amazing Health,